flend/SIMPLE/docs/teal-and-pink.md

 Unclear why training here has been even less successful.

 None of these models seem significantly better than base, so not worth proceeding further.

+## Training run 3 - 236b9e5

+To see if we can restore fast training, using the teal only cards and hacking the obs/action spaces down to:

+ACTIONS = 70
+FEATURE_SIZE = 353

+by dropping the RV action, reducing to 3 players and dropping the full visibility of the discard deck.